gustavosett/Windows-11-Clipboard-History-For-Linux/README.md

 ### Global Hotkey Permissions

-On Linux with X11, global keyboard capture may require the user to be in the `input` group:
+Global keyboard capture requires the user to be in the `input` group to access `/dev/input/event*` devices:

 ```bash
 sudo usermod -aG input $USER
 # Log out and back in for changes to take effect
 ```

-On Wayland, permissions are typically handled automatically by the compositor.
+This works on both X11 and Wayland as it reads keyboard events directly from the kernel.

 ## 🐧 Platform Support